‘Big Brother’ Bros Tyler Crispen & Brett Robinson Take Over ‘The Bold & The Beautiful’

 “The Bold and the Beautiful?
 With Brett?” he said last month.
 “No, I didn’t know that.
 Just me and Brett?
 Dude, no way.
 That’s sick.
 I did not know that.
 That’s news to me.
 No way.
 That’s sick, man.
 I always wondered who they were gonna pick for that.
 That’s crazy.”

 Crispen and Robinson join a long list of past Big Brother stars who’ve nabbed cameos on the CBS soap.
-Other Big Brother stars who have appeared on The Bold & the Beautiful include fan favorites Caleb Reynolds, Donny Thompson, Zach Rance, Paul Abrahamian, Victor Arroyo, Da’Vonne Rogers Amber Borzotra, Cody Calafiore, Nicole Franzel, Devin Shepard, Hayden Voss Jordan Lloyd, Jeff Schroeder, Elissa Slater, Rachel Reilly and Brendon Villegas
+Other Big Brother stars who have appeared on The Bold & the Beautiful include fan favorites Caleb Reynolds, Donny Thompson, Zach Rance, Paul Abrahamian, Victor Arroyo, Da’Vonne Rogers Amber Borzotra, Cody Calafiore, Nicole Franzel, Devin Shepard, Hayden Voss Jordan Lloyd, Jeff Schroeder, Elissa Slater, Rachel Reilly, and Brendon Villegas

 The Bold and the Beautiful airs weekdays on CBS.